Cyphrme/Coze/docs/proposals/discussion/checksum.md

 ## Checksum Coze three letter field name
 Currently, this isn't needed, but if it ever were, this would be the three letter field name.

 Checksum field name: `chk`

 ## Seed considerations.
-Currently, in all Coze supported signing algorithms (ES224, ES256, ES384, ES512,
-Ed25519, Ed25519ph) x is directly related to d.
+Currently, Coze assumes that `x` is derived from `d`.
+In all Coze supported signing algorithms (ES224, ES256, ES384, ES512, Ed25519, Ed25519ph) x is directly related to d.
 We plan on keeping this assumption in place when supporting future algorithms.

 In Coze for Ed25519 and Ed25519ph, d is what the RFC names the "seed", so a further seed isn't (necessarily) needed.

 Seed probably would be implemented as a generalized way to generate a key for any given Coze algorithm.

 # Checksum utility